raspberrypi/documentation/usage/xbmc.md

 Select **OpenELEC** or **RaspBMC** and hit the `Install` button.

 You'll be prompted to confirm  (this will delete any data on the SD card - so if you previously had Raspbian on it, be sure to back up your files first).
-If you're sure, click `Yes` to continue and the installation.
+If you're sure, click `Yes` to continue and start the installation.
 This will take some time, and when complete will show a window saying:

 ```
 OS(es) Installed Successfully